Tenured Associate/Full Professor and Chair of the Department of Occupational Therapy

 The Department of Occupational Therapy:

 The department is housed on the main campus of Boston University.
 It offers an undergraduate degree in Behavior and Health, both entry-level and post-professional Occupational Therapy Doctorate programs, and participates in the interdisciplinary PhD program in Rehabilitation Sciences.
 The internationally recognized Center for Psychiatric Rehabilitation is also affiliated with the department.
-This world-class program is ranked #1 by US News & World Report and the faculty is internationally known for its contributions to occupational therapy research and scholarship and leadership in education and professional service.
+This world-class program is again ranked #1 by US News & World Report in 2020, and the faculty is internationally known for its contributions to occupational therapy research and scholarship and leadership in education and professional service.
 BU has a highly collaborative environment that also includes faculty from diverse interest areas within Sargent as well as across the University.
 For more information on the program, please visit www.bu.edu/sargent/ot.

 Boston University is a leading private research university that enrolls more than 33,000 graduate and undergraduate students in 17 schools and colleges located on the Charles River, Medical, and Fenway Campuses in Boston.
 With more than 10,000 international students from over 140 different countries, BU ranks among leading universities in international students in the United States and embraces the richness that diverse cultures and ideas bring to a global research institution.
 It has attained its leadership status by focusing on attracting world-class faculty, by offering the highest-quality undergraduate and graduate programs to an increasingly academically qualified and diverse student body, and by strategically focusing resources to maximize the impact and the quality of the research, scholarship, creative work, and outreach of the University.
 To review the BU strategic plan, please click the following link - Boston University Strategic Plan